TheStigh/MMM-VoiceCommander/VCM README.md

 * Hello Lucy (Replace Hello Lucy with your keyword)
 * Go Online (Must have MMM-AssistantMk2 installed)
-* Activate Assistant (Must have MMM-AssistantMk2 installed)
+* Activate Assistant (To be implemented - Must have MMM-AssistantMk2 installed)
 * Show Assistant
 * Hide Assistant
 * Go To Sleep